 1086 - The First Recording of Prestetone

-According to ecclesiastical logs, The Archbishop of Canterbury at the time, Richard le Grant, visited the village in 1230.
-This may have been to consecrate the site of the flint St Peters Church.
-The foundations of what is now Preston Manor consists of a nave, chancel and western tower also built in the 1200’s.
+According to ecclesiastical logs, the Archbishop of Canterbury at the time, Richard le Grant, visited the village in 1230.
+This may have been to consecrate the site of the unbuilt St Peters Church.
+The foundations of what is now Preston Manor consists of a nave, chancel and western tower were also built in the 1250’s.

 1230 - A famous visitor